-A while back in a Facebook group, someone commented on the old postcard of the original Scotia High School on First Street, just about across from where Center Street comes in, which anyone of a certain vintage knows was later the junior high school, and, for an even certainer vintage, the seventh grade building.
+A while back in a Facebook group, someone commented on this old postcard of the original Scotia High School, which opened in 1905 on First Street, just about across from where Center Street comes in.
+Anyone of a certain vintage knows this was later the junior high school, and, for an even certainer vintage, the seventh grade building.

 But then someone stared hard at the picture of the high school, and a later picture of the seventh grade building – and said, “those don’t look the same.”
 That led to speculation that the old high school, which opened in 1905, was torn down, and then replaced by a new building in 1928, about when the high school moved to a new building on Sacandaga Road between Second and Third (a private Christian school today).
 But in fact, it turns out that what my generation knew as the seventh grade building was a highly renovated form of the old high school.
 So, here’s the story: